 If you start consuming protein powder and experience negative side effects, stop using it, and talk to a doctor.

-- NO CHEAP FILLERS – Certified Non-GMO, Gluten Free and Vegan-friendly fermented superfood protein powder for men and...
+- NO BAD STUFF! – Certified Non-GMO, Gluten Free and Vegan-friendly protein powder that you can feel good about.
+As...

-- SUSTAINS ENERGY – Our naturally flavored vanilla chai protein powder for men and women is packed with 20g of...
+- SUSTAINS ENERGY – Our naturally flavored vanilla protein powder for for men and women is packed with 21g of...

 The PlantVital Plant-Based Complete Protein powder is organic and vegan.
 It contains 18 organic superfoods, fruits, vegetables, and probiotics.